stoat-dev/stoat-action/docs/docs/tutorials/job-runtime.md

         if: always()
 ```

 That's it.
-Next time when you create a pull request, you should see a line plot of action runtimes in the pinned comment.
+Next time you create a pull request, you should see a line plot of action runtimes in the pinned comment.
 For example:

 <img width="523" alt="job runtime chart" src="https://user-images.githubusercontent.com/1933157/206887357-257a39a5-27b5-4542-bf69-26c71f06522d.png" />